Crosslinguistic influence: Attrition

 Also related to the idea of languages interfering with one another is the concept of language attrition.
 Language attrition, simply put, is language loss.
 Attrition can occur in an L1 or an L2.
 According to the Interference Hypothesis (also known as the Crosslinguistic Influence Hypothesis), language transfer could contribute to language attrition.
-If a speaker moved to a country where their L2 is the dominant language and the speaker ceased regular use of their L1, the speaker could experience attrition in their L1.
-However, second language attrition could just as easily occur if the speaker moved back to a place where their L1 was the dominant language, and the speaker did not practice their L2 frequently.
+If a speaker moves to a country where their L2 is the dominant language and the speaker ceases regular use of their L1, the speaker could experience attrition in their L1.
+However, second language attrition could just as easily occur if the speaker moves back to a place where their L1 is the dominant language, and the speaker does not practice their L2 frequently.
 Attrition could also occur if a child speaker's L1 is not the dominant language in their society.
 A child whose L1 is Spanish, but whose socially dominant language is English, could experience attrition of their Spanish simply because they are restricted to using that language in certain domains.
 Much research has been done on such speakers, who are called heritage language learners.
-When discussing CLI, attrition is an important concept to keep in mind because it is a direct result of two or more languages coming into contact and the dominance of one over the other resulting in language loss in a speaker.
+When discussing CLI, attrition is an important concept because it is a direct result of two or more languages coming into contact and the dominance of one over the other resulting in language loss in a speaker.